Learn more about different parent objects that link together a workspace's entities in Notion's API.

 Workspace parent

-A page with a workspace parent is a top-level page within a Notion workspace.
-The parent property is an object containing the following keys:
+A page or database with a workspace parent is a top-level page within a Notion workspace.
+Team-level pages are also currently represented as having a workspace parent in the API.

 {